GS_PhantomCam

 Cam Manager

 The Cam Manager is the singleton controller for the entire camera system.
-It extends GS_ManagerComponent and owns three responsibilities:
+It extends GS_ManagerComponent and now owns six responsibilities:

 | Component | Purpose |